 Growing your own Bonzai Tree garden is truly a hobby you will love and want to share with all your friends and family.

-The Bonzai Tree is one of the most unique and visually stimulating plants in existence.
+The Bonzai Tree is one of the most unique and visually stimulating plants in existence, and also the reason why so many like this Bonzai hobby.
 For centuries, the Bonzai Tree has been an art form in the Orient.
 The word Bonzai, or Bonsai, has its roots in the Japanese language and literally means “potted plant” and is the art of cultivating miniature trees.
 The art of Bonzai originated in China during the Han Dynasty, approximately 4000 years ago.
 Over the years the Bonzai Tree has been used to decorate the homes and gardens of people living in Japan, China, Korea, as well as Vietnam.

 The Bonzai Tree is not simply a dwarf tree, as in their natural state they would grow as large as their counterparts.
 These tiny trees are actually cultivated in a certain way to limit their grown; therefore ensuring that they remain small.
 There is a technique to growing the Bonzai Tree that involves pruning the foliage, as well as the roots, but there is a secret to doing this correctly.
 For example, you must know when the tree is in its dormant stage, because they are pruned improperly during this time, it can easily kill the tree.